Clemastine Prescribing Information

 Clemastine fumarate is an antihistamine with anticholinergic (drying) and sedative side effects.
 Antihistamines appear to compete with histamine for cell receptor sites on effector cells.
-The inherently long duration of antihistaminic effects of Clemastine fumarate has been demonstrated in wheal and flare studies.
-In normal human subjects who received histamine injections over a 24-hour period, the antihistaminic activity of Clemastine reached a peak at 5-7 hours, persisted for 10-12 hours and, in some cases, for as long as 24 hours.
-Pharmacokinetic studies in man utilizing 3H and 14C labeled compound demonstrates that: Clemastine is rapidly and nearly completely absorbed from the gastrointestinal tract, peak plasma concentrations are attained in 2-4 hours, and urinary excretion is the major mode of elimination.
+The inherently long duration of antihistaminic effects of clemastine has been demonstrated in wheal and flare studies.
+In normal human subjects who received histamine injections over a 24-hour period, the antihistaminic activity of clemastine reached a peak at 5 to 7 hours, persisted for 10 to 12 hours and, in some cases, for as long as 24 hours.
+Pharmacokinetic studies in man utilizing 3H and 14C labeled compound demonstrates that: clemastine is rapidly and nearly completely absorbed from the gastrointestinal tract, peak plasma concentrations are attained in 2 to 4 hours, and urinary excretion is the major mode of elimination.

 Indications and Usage for Clemastine

-Clemastine Fumarate Tablets 1.34 mg are indicated for the relief of symptoms associated with allergic rhinitis such as sneezing, rhinorrhea, pruritus, and lacrimation.
+Clemastine fumarate tablets are indicated for the relief of symptoms associated with allergic rhinitis such as sneezing, rhinorrhea, pruritus, and lacrimation.

-Clemastine Fumarate Tablets 2.68 mg are indicated for the relief of symptoms associated with allergic rhinitis such as sneezing, rhinorrhea, pruritus, and lacrimation.
-Clemastine Fumarate Tablets 2.68 mg are also indicated for the relief of mild, uncomplicated allergic skin manifestations of urticaria and angioedema.
+Clemastine fumarate tablets are also indicated for the relief of mild, uncomplicated allergic skin manifestations of urticaria and angioedema.

-It should be noted that Clemastine fumarate is indicated for the dermatologic indications at the 2.68 mg dosage level only.
+It should be noted that clemastine is indicated for the dermatologic indications at the 2.68 mg dosage level only.